 Cisco currently dominates the router market and networking professionals need to be familiar with Cisco technologies.
-Today's corporations depend on their information networks for mission-critical operations and are looking for highly trained networking professionals to keep them up and running at maximum performance.
-Qualified networking experts are in short supply and therefore are in high demand.
+Today's corporations depend on their information networks for mission-critical operations and are looking for highly-trained networking professionals to keep them up and running at maximum performance.
+Qualified networking experts are in short supply and they are therefore in high demand.
 There are currently more Cisco networking jobs available than professionals to fill them.

-Enrolling in this course entitles you to attend free technology courses.
+Enrolling in this course also entitles you to attend Free Technology Courses .
 These courses help you develop new concepts, new career skills and expand your understanding of the latest technologies.

 The CCNP curriculum helps you to prepare for the Cisco CCNP certification exams.
 The CCNP certification validates a network professional’s ability to install, configure and troubleshoot converged local and wide-area networks.
-CCNP offers a career development path for Cisco CCNA certified network engineers and a solid foundation for those who are interested in the Cisco CCIE® certification.
+The CCNP course offers a career development path for Cisco CCNA-certified network engineers and a solid foundation for those who are interested in the Cisco CCIE® certification.

 There are two certifications:

-You must also have a minimum English qualification as illustrated below (or equivalent):
+If you are an international student you will require a minimum English language qualification as detailed below (or equivalent):

 For more information about how to take an IELTS exam (the preferred qualification), visit the British Council's website.